Failure Modes of Zero-Shot Machine Unlearning in Reinforcement Learning and Robotics

 Additional work by [Chen et al. 2023] addresses backdoor removal in RL via neuron reinitialization, which overlaps conceptually with targeted unlearning but serves robustness, not privacy.

 Finally, FRAMU by [Shaik et al. 2023] brings unlearning to federated RL, using attention to identify and remove private or outdated data without centralizing models.
+Figure 3 illustrates two perspectives on targeted unlearning, while Figure 4 compares reinforcement learning unlearning methods at trajectory and environment levels.

 Our Method

-We evaluated the stability and scalability of the Gated Knowledge Transfer (GKT) method Chundawat et al. 2023 across multiple vision benchmarks.
+We evaluated the stability and scalability of the Gated Knowledge Transfer (GKT) method [Chundawat et al. 2023] across multiple vision benchmarks.
 Our focus was on how long forgetting persists during continued pseudo-training, and how performance degrades as the number of classes to forget increases.

 Following the zero-shot unlearning setup, a teacher model is first trained on the full dataset.
 A generator then produces synthetic samples, which are filtered to exclude those likely belonging to the forget class.
 The resulting samples are used to train a student model to mimic the teacher via KL-divergence.
 This pseudo-training is repeated for 2000 batches.